 5. Skin Care Terms Glossary by Allure: This glossary is rather extensive, and thus is a great read once you have more basic knowledge.
 The focus is more on ingredients than on general skincare terms.

 Once you’ve gone through glossaries, you can use skincare dictionaries and encyclopedias to search for specific terms as you come across them.
-Dictionary and encyclopedic resources I use are:
+Of course, using many sources to look up an ingredient is best, as even experts disagree about the safety and efficacy of different ingredients.
+Some dictionary and encyclopedic resources I use are:

 1. EWG Skin Deep Database: With this site, you look up specific products and see EWG’s general safety rating for each product.